The Queen of Light took her bow,

 You have a battle to fight.
 It could be yours alone or one you fight with many.
 It might be a battle against your demons, your weaknesses, your pain, your dependencies.
 It might be a battle on behalf of others.
 A battle for your authenticity.
 For freedom.
 A struggle to survive.
 A war of ideas.
 A fight for love.

-The question is, will you show up to the battlefield or run away?
+The question is, will you take your place on the battlefield, or desert?

 There’s no peace in running.
 Your foe will pursue you relentlessly, growing more vicious, more emboldened to subject you.
 There’s no Shire without a journey.
 No home without work.
 No progress without pain.